DWFT: 2017-present: FM2/Capital

 In late-2016, PBS announced that Business Radio will have its name change.
 First announced as "Radio 2", it was later changed to FM2 to avoid confusion with BBC Radio 2 in the United Kingdom, with the launch date set on February 2, 2017.
 Prior to this announcement, radio veteran Rizal "Bong" Aportadera Jr. (Sonny B) was appointed by former PCO Sec.
 Martin Andanar as the Director of PBS in July 2016.
 A month later, Carlo Villo (Carlo José) was then appointed by Aportadera as the agency's Deputy Director and head of the new FM division.
 Villo serves as the program director for 104.3 FM, as well as its recently acquired 87.5 FM.

 On January 15, 2017, Business Radio quietly signed off for the last time and went off the air for a week.
 On January 24, 2017, the station went on air for test broadcast playing the '80s and '90s music along with pre-recorded teasers carrying the New Republic tagline.
 Sonny B, Carlo José and George Boone had their warm-up 3 days after its test broadcast.

 On February 2, 2017, past 5:30 am, DWBR signed on as 1043 FM2.
 At that time, it extended its broadcast time by two hours, broadcasting until midnight.
-Despite having a commercial-free, less talk and more music type of programming, FM2 still airs PSAs and public advisories.
+Despite having a commercial-free, less talk and more music type of programming (just similar like Nick Radio), FM2 still airs PSAs and public advisories.
 Its playlist focuses heavily on the 80s and 90s, with a tiny portion of 70s.
 Since summer of 2017, FM2 signs on an hour earlier.

 In almost 9 months under the new format and for the first time in the history of government radio, 1043 FM2 was ranked by Nielsen as the #1 station in the Niche (A, B, and upper C) market.

 On December 11, 2017, PBS retired its old callsign DWBR in favor of DWFT as it appeared on its website and now being used on sign-on and sign-off notices.
 The said callsign change is made to reflect the new branding, serving as complement to the newly launched sister station 87.5 FM1.

 Started from August 2, 2019, FM2 began plays the music of 2000s with a new show Friday Y2K.
 Since then, music from the 2000s and 10 years behind the current year is integrated to its regular playlist.
+The said program was axed in late June 2022.

-On February 3, 2020 (one day after the station's 3rd anniversary as FM2), the station was renamed as Capital FM2.
+On February 3, 2020, the station was renamed as Capital FM2.

-In late June 2022, Friday Y2K was entirely removed from the station.

-Under the new PBS director general Fernando "Dindo" Amparo Sanga, since September 2024, the FM2 branding has officially dropped and its broadcast hours have been reduced from 6 am to 10 pm daily, along with sister station 87.5 Republika (now 87.5 Republika ni Juan).

-On February 17, 2025, The Capital began simulcasting selected news programs from its sister station Radyo Pilipinas - Radyo Publiko 738 during mornings, while maintaining its music programming during the rest of the broadcast day.